johnheaven/ambient-data-logger/README.md

 ## Setup

 You need to copy the `example-settings.py` file to `settings.py` and enter the Pico IDs you want to search for (not UUIDs, although that might be a better approach in the future).

-## Designed for the Raspberry Pi

-I run this on my Raspberry Pi 4, which has an ancient Python 3 version installed on it (sigh).
-Thus, f-strings aren't supported, which is why I use the % notation.